pytorch/pytorch/docs/cpp/source/notes/tensor_creation.rst

   torch::ones(10, torch::kFloat32)

-Of course, it is not possible to modify further properties of the ``TensorOptions`` instance with this short syntax,, but if all we needed was to change one property, this is quite practical.
+Of course, it is not possible to modify further properties of the ``TensorOptions`` instance with this short syntax, but if all we needed was to change one property, this is quite practical.

 In conclusion, we can now compare how ``TensorOptions`` defaults, together with